Competitor Analysis: Evaluating Amazon.com And Competitors In Broadline Retail Industry - Amazon.com (NASDAQ:AMZN)

 -

-The Price to Sales ratio of 3.28, which is 1.92x the industry average, suggests the stock could potentially be overvalued in relation to its sales performance compared to its peers.
+With a relatively high Price to Sales ratio of 3.42, which is 2.06x the industry average, the stock might be considered overvalued based on sales performance.

 -

-The Return on Equity (ROE) of 7.34% is 0.03% below the industry average, suggesting potential inefficiency in utilizing equity to generate profits.
+With a Return on Equity (ROE) of 7.34% that is 0.04% below the industry average, it appears that the company exhibits potential inefficiency in utilizing equity to generate profits.

 -

-Compared to its industry, the company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion, which is 5.27x above the industry average, indicating stronger profitability and robust cash flow generation.
+With higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $38.55 Billion, which is 5.24x above the industry average, the company demonstrates stronger profitability and robust cash flow generation.

 -

-With higher gross profit of $37.37 Billion, which indicates 2.31x above the industry average, the company demonstrates stronger profitability and higher earnings from its core operations.
+The company has higher gross profit of $37.37 Billion, which indicates 2.3x above the industry average, indicating stronger profitability and higher earnings from its core operations.

 -